enso-org/hiring/positions/senior-react-developer.md

 # Senior TypeScript Developer
-Hi, we are Enso (Y Combinator S21)!
-We are looking for a talented TypeScript/React developer for our cloud solution.
-We are a remote first company, working in Europe and the USA.
+Hi, we are Enso (Y Combinator S21) and we are hiring!
+To join our cloud team we are looking for a talented TypeScript/React developer.
+As a remote first company you could be working with us from either Europe or the USA.
+Drop us a message maybe you will be developing Enso with us next!

 ## What is Enso?
 **From the business perspective**, Enso is a no-code interactive data transformation